Cimlanod

 Cimlanod (development codes CXL-1427 and BMS-986231) is an experimental drug for the treatment of acute decompensated heart failure.
 It was discovered by Cardioxyl Pharmaceuticals, which was acquired by Bristol-Myers Squibb.
-It is a nitroxyl donor.
+It is a precursor of nitroxyl.

 Cimlanod is a prodrug of CXL-1020.

 A preliminary study showed efficacy in patients with class III and IV heart failure.
 A phase II clinical trial was completed in 2016.